 Partner with professors in their research

-As a student in physics and astronomy at Calvin, you have the opportunity to experience cutting-edge research that will prepare you for your career and graduate school.
+As a student in physics and astronomy at Calvin, you can experience cutting-edge research that will prepare you for your career and graduate school.

 As a research assistant, you can:

-- co-author publications and presentations in scholarly research journals with your research partners and professor
+- Co-author publications and presentations with your research partners and professor

 Find research positions